-Manually initiated self-tests may be run at any time by the user to test the DDU-2300 AED's systems, including the charging and shocking functions (the shock is internally dissipated; i.e., no voltage will be present at the pads).
+Manually-initiated self-tests may be run at any time by the user to test the DDU-2200 AED's systems, including the charging and shocking functions (the shock is internally dissipated and no voltage will be present at the pads).

-To run a manually initiated AED test, the unit must be put into Maintenance Mode of operation.
-(Refer to the "AED Maintenance Screen" section in Chapter 6 of this manual for detailed information on performing these self-tests.)
+To run a manually-initiated AED test, the unit must be put into Maintenance Mode (refer to the "AED Maintenance Screen" section in Chapter 6 of this manual for detailed information on performing these self-tests).

-Note: Running a manually initiated self-test will consume approximately one shock's worth of energy from the battery.
+Note: Running a manually-initiated self-test will consume approximately one shock's worth of energy from the battery.